 Sparse attention methods address the computational overhead associated with attending to all tokens by selectively attending to a limited subset.
 Existing approaches aim to retain tokens most likely to yield high attention scores, constrained by a fixed token budget $k$, through different approximation functions~\citep{tang2024questqueryawaresparsityefficient, cai2025rkvredundancyawarekvcache, yang2024tidaldecodefastaccuratellm}:

-where $\rho$ denotes the selected subset of tokens in the KV cache, and the approximation function $f$ is usually an efficient estimation of the underlying ground-truth attention score to obtain $\rho$.
+where $\rho$ denotes the selected tokens in the KV cache, and the approximation function $f$ is usually an efficient estimation of the underlying ground-truth attention scores to obtain $\rho$.
 The primary goal of this approximation is to maximize attention recall, defined as the proportion of the ground-truth attention scores that the selected subset covers:

-A higher attention recall indicates a better coverage of the attention mass with the selected token, thereby improving overall accuracy.
+A higher attention recall indicates a better coverage of the attention mass with the selected tokens, thereby improving overall accuracy.